Skip to content

 Best Strawberry Sauce Recipe

-It’s the best when poured over both vanilla ice cream and strawberry ice cream or on top of a simple cheesecake.
-The kids enjoy it as a topping on their buttermilk pancakes or waffles, along with a whole lot of whipped cream!
+Drizzle it over a scoop of vanilla ice cream or strawberry ice cream, swirl it into a simple cheesecake or pile it high atop buttermilk pancakes or waffles, along with a whole lot of whipped cream!
 Strawberry crepes with cream cheese crepe filling are next-level amazing with the addition of this scrumptious sauce.

 Homemade strawberry sauce is basically foolproof.
 It’s made with just 2 ingredients, strawberries and sugar, and the butter and lemon are completely optional!
 Trust me, it’s that easy and yet makes a major taste impact.
 Keep this recipe on hand, because as much as we love it during the summer, it’s for sure a year-round staple!